 There are several giant breed dogs on this list.
 Seems the bigger the dog, the bigger the love they offer.
-Many have claimed their Old English Sheep Dogs to be good natured and adjustable to live in any environment.
-They are adaptable, intelligent dog with an easy-going, lovable attitude.
+Many have claimed their Old English Sheep Dogs to be good-natured and adjustable to live in any environment.
+They are adaptable, intelligent dogs with easy-going, lovable attitudes.
 They love children and are affectionate family dogs.
 As with most lovable big dogs, they are not good guard dogs.
 Mostly, because they’d prefer to lick a stranger than bark at them.

 11. Irish Wolfhound